varon/FSLogger/README.md

 ## Is that it?

 Okay fine.
 The library can do a bunch of stuff.

+Also has some nice colour output by default.

 ## More examples